dapp-mans-switch/dapp-mans-switch/notes.md

 * a fresh keypair pub_key, priv_key
 * 1000 secret shares of the priv_key
 * encrypts S with pub_key => ctxt(S)
+* adds an amount X of tokens to be paid to the stakers

 ### U gets from the backend (ON CHAIN):
 * ready list of 1000 randomly selected Stakers